Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 "We recognise that diversity and inclusion needs to be core to our firm's culture and values and everything we do as a business because it fosters an inclusive workplace where everyone feels they belong.
 It helps us to connect with, support and learn from our clients and suppliers.
 It provides a way for us to engage with and represent the communities we are part of and to create a more inclusive and equitable profession." – Andy Stylianou, chair at Gowling WLG

-Recent steps include:
+Recent steps across the legal profession include:

 There are also a number of diversity organisations and access schemes working to improve access to the profession for aspiring lawyers from various underrepresented backgrounds, including NOTICED, the InterLaw Diversity Forum and the Law Society Diversity Access Scheme.